So first let us do a quick summary of what this is all about. GreedyGammon is not a public BG server.

 When a remote connection is established, there will be audio notification and the player names will appear below the chat box.

 Proceed to invite chat and play

-Note, you only have to setup your server once. and your friends only need to add your string one time.
+Note, you only have to setup your server once. and your friends only need to add client.txt to their greedy documents folder one time.
 From there the settings are saved and all the server owner needs to do is click "Start Server" and the client will click "Connect" and start playing.

 Now, to invite someone who has connected either player can simply click "play" same as playing the bot and the username of the player will show up in the opponent name of the new game combo box.

 So you may ask, why should you go through all this hassle when you can just go to a gaming site like Yahoo or MSN or wherever and play there?

 Well, GreedyGammon has many features those sites don't offer.
 Yeah.. like what you may ask?

 - How about jf.mat log files generated to analyze your games with gnubg